Chainmanner/COMP3004B-Nameless-Project/README.md

 See /dev_logs/ for our weekly dev logs.

-Our merged project is under "hyggelig-final".
+Our merged project is under "hyggelig-merged".